Students Volunteer Across Sint Maarten During Community Action Day

 A group of students partnered with Tri-Sport to pick up 24 bags’ worth of litter from the shores along Guana Bay and Geneve Bay, totaling about 80 kg (176 lbs).
 Photo courtesy of Fouad Berry.

-For 1st-semester student Anna Quinones, her first Community Action Day helped reinforce her values of social accountability and what it means to be a student physician.
+For 1st-semester student Anna Quinones, her experience at Community Action Day helped reinforce her values of social accountability and what it means to be a student physician.
 As a volunteer with the Sint Maarten AIDS Foundation providing free HIV testing for residents, she appreciated the opportunity to promote awareness of the disease and help prevent its spread with education.